axeltechtips/pear/readme.md

 # Where do these downloads come from?
-These downloads come from my home server & my VPS.
+These downloads come from my home server & my VPS if I can not find the Creator's hosted download link.